Distortion matrix approach for ultrasound imaging of random scattering media: Results

-where $\mathbf{{\Gamma}}_{{\delta}}$ is a scattering matrix associated with a point-like reflector at the origin.
-A reflection matrix associated with such a point-like reflector is of rank 1~\cite{Prada1994,Prada1996}; this property should also hold for the normalized correlation matrix $\mathbf{\hat{C}}$ in the case of spatially-invariant aberrations.
-Then, as we will see in the following, the eigenvector of the first subspace of $\mathbf{\hat{C}}$ yields the distorted component of the wavefront, and its phase conjugation enables compensation for aberration, resulting in optimal focusing within the corresponding isoplanatic patch.
+\laura{In contrast to the operator $\mathbf{{\Gamma}}_{{H}}$ of Eq.\ \ref{rhoaveeq}, $\mathbf{{\Gamma}}_{{\delta}}$ is a scattering matrix associated with a point-like (diffraction-limited) reflector at the origin \laura{(Fig\ \ref{focusing_speckle_img}E)}}.
+A reflection matrix associated with such a point-like reflector is of rank 1~\cite{Prada1994,Prada1996}; this property should also hold for the normalized correlation matrix $\mathbf{\hat{C}}$ in the case of spatially-invariant aberrations. \alex{As we will see, the first eigenvector of $\mathbf{\hat{C}}$} yields the distorted component of the wavefront, and its phase conjugation enables compensation for aberration, resulting in optimal focusing within the corresponding isoplanatic patch.

 Beyond the isoplanatic case, the eigenvalue decomposition of $\mathbf{\hat{C}} $ can be written as follows: